• Skip to primary navigation

 We find that they mix well in fruit salads and desserts.
 Their simplicity in peeling means less hassle for us.

-For a tasty twist, try satsumas in your favorite citrus-based recipe.
+For a tasty twist, try satsumas for salads and desserts in your favorite citrus-based recipe.

 5 - Mandarins